Energy Working Group

 How We Work

-On the global scale, our activities involve hosting webinars, disseminating relevant tools, providing targeted trainings, and drafting written knowledge products for all members of the EWG.
+On the global scale, our activities involve hosting webinars, disseminating relevant tools, providing targeted trainings, and drafting written knowledge products for all members of the Energy Working Group.

-On the regional scale we work through three Communities of Practice (CoP): the Africa LEDS Partnership Mini-Grids CoP, the Asia LEDS Partnership Grid-Integrated CoP, and the Latin America and the Caribbean (LAC) LEDS Partnership Bioenergy CoP.
-The regional CoPs organize closed meetings and public webinars; develop policy guides and best-practice case studies; provide direct technical assistance to individual members; and organize country exchanges so that our members can learn from each other.
+On the regional scale we work through three Communities of Practice: Mini-Grids, Grid-Integrated Renewable Energy, and Bioenergy.
+The regional Communities of Practice organize closed meetings and public webinars; develop policy guides and best-practice case studies; provide direct technical assistance to individual members; and organize country exchanges so that our members can learn from each other.

 Communities of Practice

-Communities of practice are spaces for members interested in a specific topic to regularly learn from peers, exchange knowledge, connect with others, pilot ideas, co-design solutions, and receive technical assistance.
-CoPs are demand driven and evolve dynamically to meet their members’ needs.
+Communities of Practice are spaces for members interested in a specific topic to regularly learn from peers, exchange knowledge, connect with others, pilot ideas, co-design solutions, and receive technical assistance.
+Communities of Practice are demand driven and evolve dynamically to meet their members’ needs.

-This CoP is coordinated by our Africa LEDS Partnership (AfLP) and focuses on:
+Coordinated by our Africa LEDS Partnership and focuses on:

 Building an enabling environment for mini-grid deployment in African Countries through peer-to-peer learning for state and non-state actors.